tyler71/groupby/Readme.md

 # **groupby**

-*groupby* is a dedicated tool for grouping filenames by their properties.
+*groupby* is a dedicated tool for grouping files by their properties.

 ## Features
 * Simple to use: `groupy` will return grouped results in current directory